SpaceML/PSFGAN/README.md

         ├── fits_test
         └── fits_train
 ```
 In this example there are two subfolders containing training, testing and validation images and a catalog.
 For SDSS data the catalog must contain a column with the SDSS objids and a column with the SDSS keyword "cModelFlux" (host galaxy flux in nanomaggies).

+The script roou.py then takes the original .fits images from one of the three folders (fits_eval, fits_test, fits_train) and adds simulated AGN point sources to the galaxies in their centers.
+It also preprocesses the images, and saves them as .npy files so that they can be importet by the GAN.

 You should modify some paths in roou.py:
 * tmpdir_for_SExtractor: Directory where temporary files for SExtractor are saved.
 This is only needed if the flag "mcombine" is set to 1.